 In medieval times, people were eating quite a bit of rye.
 If the rye was rotten, there was ergot on it.
 If you eat the fungus, two things can happen: you can start having hallucinations, and you may develop gangrene in your feet!

 Why is the ergot causing hallucinations and gangrene?

 The ergot is called an alkaloid.
 It can bind serotonin receptors.
-If you stimulate serotonin receptors in the brain mildly, you can treat depression.
+If you mildly stimulate serotonin receptors in the brain, you can treat depression.
 If you stimulate them too much, you hallucinate.
 For example, another product that acts on serotonin is LSD.

-The rye ergot was known to be a very powerful substance.
-Once physicians observed that the rye ergot, or claviceps, could constrict blood vessels, they thought about using it to stop bleeds.
-In the 18th century, a paste of rye ergot was used to stop uterine bleedings after childbirth.
+The rye ergot was known to be a potent substance.
+Once physicians observed that the rye ergot, or Claviceps, could constrict blood vessels, they thought about using it to stop bleeding.
+In the 18th century, a paste of rye ergot was used to stop uterine bleeding after childbirth.
 That was very innovative!

 How did the rye ergot inspire the design of triptans?